aknay/aknay.github.io/_posts/2017-06-29-akka-stream-in-bite-size-Part-1-basic.markdown

 date:   2017-06-29 10:17:57 +0800
 excerpt_separator: <!-- excerpt -->
 ---
-In this tutorial, we will use some of the Akka Stream API to understand.
-All the following program are small and runnable so that it is easier to get started.
+In this tutorial, we will use some of the basic APIs from Akka Stream as quick start guide.
+All the following programs are small and runnable.
+So it is really easy to get started and to get it run.
 <!-- excerpt -->

 #### **Prerequisites**